Showing posts with label chicken. Show all posts

 Sesame Chicken Potstickers

-Love chinese food!
+Love Asian food!
 I've never made potstickers and look forward to giving it a try.

 This is another recipe that is perfect for making a batch and putting some in the freezer for another meal if you are cooking for one or two.